ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 Instead, if all verifications are successful, the AS replies to the client with an access token response as defined in {{Section 5.8.2 of RFC9200}}.
 In particular:

-* The AS can signal that the use of Group OSCORE is REQUIRED for the issued access token, by including the 'ace_profile' parameter with the value "coap_group_oscore" in the access token response.
-The client MUST use Group OSCORE towards all the resource servers for which this access token is valid.
+* The AS can signal that the use of Group OSCORE as per this profile is REQUIRED for the issued access token, by including the 'ace_profile' parameter with the value "coap_group_oscore" in the access token response.
+The client MUST use Group OSCORE towards all the resource servers for which this access token is valid, when accessing protected resources at those resource servers according to the authorization information indicated in the access token.
 Usually, it is assumed that constrained devices will be pre-configured with the necessary profile, so that this kind of profile signaling can be omitted.

+* The AS MUST NOT include the 'cnf' parameter in the access token response.

-* The AS MUST NOT include the 'rs_cnf' parameter defined in {{RFC9201}}.
+* The AS MUST NOT include the 'rs_cnf' parameter defined in {{RFC9201}} in the access token response.
 In general, the AS is not aware of the authentication credentials (and public keys included thereof) that the RSs use in the OSCORE group.
 Instead, the client is able to retrieve the authentication credentials of other group members from the responsible Group Manager, both upon joining the group or later on as a group member, e.g., as specified in {{Sections 6 and 9.3 of I-D.ietf-ace-key-groupcomm-oscore}}.

+* If the issued access token is the first one of a token series, the AS MUST include the 'token_series_id' parameter defined in {{I-D.ietf-ace-workflow-and-params}} in the access token response, specifying the identifier of the token series which the access token belongs to.

+* If the issued access token is not the first one of a token series, the AS MUST NOT include the 'token_series_id' parameter in the access token response.

-* According to this document, the AS includes the 'access_token' parameter specifying the issued access token in the access token response.
+According to this document, the AS includes the 'access_token' parameter in the access token response, specifying the issued access token.
 The alternative Short Distribution Chain (SDC) workflow where the access token is uploaded by the AS directly to the RS is described in {{I-D.ietf-ace-workflow-and-params}}.

-The AS MUST include the following information as metadata of the issued access token.
-The use of CBOR web tokens (CWTs) as specified in {{RFC8392}} is RECOMMENDED.

-* The profile "coap_group_oscore".
-If the access token is a CWT, this is specified in the 'ace_profile' claim of the access token, as per {{Section 5.10 of RFC9200}}.

-* The Context ID input specified in the 'context_id' parameter of the access token request.
-If the access token is a CWT, the content of the 'context_id' parameter MUST be specified in the 'context_id' claim of the access token, which is defined in {{context_id_claim}} of this document.

-* The salt input specified in the 'salt_input' parameter of the access token request.
-If the access token is a CWT, the content of the 'salt_input' parameter MUST be specified in the 'salt_input' claim of the access token, which is defined in {{salt_input_claim}} of this document.

-* The authentication credential that the client uses in the OSCORE group, as specified in the 'req_cnf' parameter of the access token request (see {{sec-c-as-token-endpoint}}).

-   If the access token is a CWT, the client's authentication credential MUST be specified in the 'cnf' claim, which follows the syntax from {{Section 3.1 of RFC8747}}.

 {{fig-example-AS-to-C}} shows an example of access token response, where the access token has been truncated for readability.